-SOIL – Our Peninsula soils are very alkaline and must be made acidic (pH of 4.5 to 5.5).
-If a large area is to be planted, scatter 2 to 3 inches of Forest Blend or peat moss over the area and start with 25 pounds of soil sulfur per 1000 square feet; (add more later if needed) and dig or roto-till to a depth of 6 to 8 inches.
-If you are planting in an individual hole, remove the native soil and mix with one-half Forest Blend or peat moss plus one cup of soil sulfur and use as backfill for the plant.
+Soil – Our Peninsula soils are very alkaline and must be made acidic (pH of 4.5 to 5.5).
+If a large area is to be planted, scatter two to three inches of Sunshine Peat Moss over the area and start with 25 pounds of soil sulfur per 1000 square feet; (add more later if needed) and dig or roto-till to a depth of six to eight inches.
+If you are planting in an individual hole, remove the native soil and mix with one-half Master Nursery® Forest Blend or Sunshine Peat Moss plus one cup of soil sulfur and use as backfill for the plant.

-WATER – An inch of water per week through the growing season is usually considered essential for maximum growth and fruiting of Blueberries.
-Each plant or the collective group of plants should have a 4 inch berm at the drip line so the plant(s) can be flood watered.
+Water – An inch of water per week through the growing season is usually considered essential for maximum growth and fruiting of blueberries.
+Each plant or the collective group of plants should have a four inch berm at the drip line so the plant(s) can be flood watered.

-FERTILIZING – Don’t fertilize Blueberries at planting, but fertilize lightly 4 to 6 weeks later.
-Use Master Nursery Camellia, Azalea, Gardenia Food at a rate of one ounce per year of plant age up to a maximum of 8 ounces per plant per year for mature plants.
+Fertilizing – Don’t fertilize Blueberries at planting but fertilize lightly four to six weeks later.
+Use Master Nursery® Camellia, Azalea, Gardenia Food at a rate of one ounce per year of plant age up to a maximum of 8 ounces per plant per year for mature plants.
 Divide the fertilizer into three portions and apply at about Valentines’ Day, Memorial Day and Labor Day.
 Never use a fertilizer containing nitrate Nitrogen which could kill the plant.
 Supplement the fertilizer with a small handful of Iron Sulfate during the Memorial Day and Labor Day treatments to keep down the soil pH.

-CONTAINER PLANTING – If you don’t have a garden place with full sun all day, you should consider container planting where you can place the container on a sunny patio or near a pool, for example.
+Container Planting – If you don’t have a garden place with full sun all day, you should consider container planting where you can place the container on a sunny patio or near a pool, for example.
 Blueberries are one of the most satisfactory and enjoyable container fruit crops.
 In addition, the plant is an extremely attractive container plant by itself.
-All of the above information applies to Blueberries growing in containers except you will have to modify the soil mix as follows:
+All the above information applies to Blueberries growing in containers except you will have to modify the soil mix as follows:

 Blueberry Container Soil Mix